SailasyaNaramgari/E-commerceWebsite/README.md

 This is a responsive frontend website for small(ex:iphone SE) , medium(ex:ipad mini) , large screens which are of different shapes and sizes.

+This is a ecommerce frontend shopping website using html, css, js.
+It has home, shop, Blog, Aboutus, Contact, Cart pages with smooth scrolling and easy access.
+This also includes Advanced responsive design using media queries.

 ### Requirements and Tested Platforms :